PipeClass has recently been updated to an online application negating the need for downloading an executable file.

 If you have difficulty using PipeClass your first port of call for technical support is this help file.
 The answers to most questions can probably be found here.
 The next step is to try the CPAA web site or contact the CPAA or one of its member companies for assistance.

-PipeClass 3.0 approaches pipeline design in a logical manner, moving through a sequence of steps data is gathered from the user about the pipe and how it is to be installed.
+PipeClass 3.0 approaches pipeline design in a logical manner, moving through a sequence of steps as data is gathered from the user about the pipe and how it is to be installed.
 As this data builds up a design emerges on the right hand of the screen for handling the required long term and short term loads.
-Finally outputs can be generated to keep on file, aid specification documentation and share.
+Finally, PDF outputs can be generated to keep on file, aid specification documentation and sharing.

 There are five discrete sections that are the basis of the application: